 Changes to this Privacy Statement

-This Privacy Statement may be amended from time to time as part of our regular review of all of our policies and procedures to ensure compliance with legislative and technological changes.
-Notice of changes will be published on our website and will apply to all information collected and held by Cox & Palmer, including information collected prior to the change.
+This Privacy Statement may be amended from time to time as part of our regular review of all of our policies and procedures and to ensure compliance with legislative and technological changes.
+Notice of changes will be published on our website and will apply to all information collected and held by Cox & Palmer, including information collected before the change.

 Our website may contain links to other sites, which are not governed by this Privacy Statement.
 Like many other commercial websites, we may monitor traffic patterns, site usage and related site information in order to optimize our web service.
 We may provide aggregated information to third parties, but this does not include any identifiable personal information.